The Quasi DIY Mattress: A Shortcut to Custom Comfort

 A quasi-DIY mattress is part store-bought, part custom-tuned.

-You start with a simple, good-quality store-bought base mattress; something firm, supportive, and not over-quilted (and absolutely no pillowtops or eurotops).
+You start with a simple, good-quality store-bought base mattress; something firm, supportive, and not over-quilted (absolutely no pillowtops or eurotops).
 We want this as bare-bones as possible.
-We’ll use this as our support layer, so if you want pocketed coils, choose a mattress that utilizes them.

 Then you add your own comfort layers (toppers, wool pads, latex slabs, etc.) on top.
-If you are making a split king, you can use two twin XLs, as that is the same as a king mattress.
+(If you are making a split king, you can use two twin XLs, as that is the same as a king mattress.)

 It’s like getting a ‘starter kit’ for DIY mattress-making: